 - Create opportunities for hands-on learning, like sandbox training.

 - Use software that encourages collaboration, like Zoom.

-In a recent study, 60% of employees reported difficulties getting the information needed to do their job from their coworkers.
+In a recent study, 60 percent of employees reported difficulties getting the information needed to do their job from their coworkers.

 By making resources like process documents and best practices readily accessible, employees don’t have to stop their workflow to hunt down information.
 This is especially important for onboarding new reps who need startup instructions and answers to frequently asked questions.